harshzalavadiya/twitter-trend-manipulation/01_payload_check_web/README.md

 - Why this tweet is the only one has no hashtag relating to trend
 - This tweet does not say promoted anywhere otherwise it's acceptable
-- Even if tweet has hashtag in comment section is it okay for twitter to just show main tweet without relating comment (I guess twitter doesn't do this AFAIK)
+- Even if a tweet has a hashtag in the comment section is it okay for twitter to just show the main tweet without relating comment (I guess twitter doesn't do this AFAIK)